OmarPerezNestares/SENSORIA-OMAR/README.md

 # SENSORIA-OMAR
-Repository of Medicina AND IA
+Repository of Medicine AND AI